-Our purpose-built residential care home in Coleshill is designed with ease of movement in mind and is fully accessible.
+Our purpose-built residential home in Coleshill provides long-term and respite care for older people.
+It is designed with ease of movement in mind and is fully accessible.

 Opened in 2002, it is the largest project in the Adult Care department with 59 bedrooms.
 However, as they are laid out in four self-contained wings over two floors, it never feels crowded and instead has a welcoming, homely feel.